 By removing the policyholder from the process, insurance professionals may be cutting off a valuable resource, particularly during underwriting.
 Through self-assessments made possible through technology, insureds can validate property data, report any changes made to a property, and provide their own images without the carrier needing someone onsite.
 Supplementing data gathering with self-assessments can also fill in the blanks for what’s missing or incorrect.

 Furthermore, not every policyholder is ready to eliminate the human element.
 While technology has improved speed, many still want to make the connection with someone to ensure a person is handling their policy and claim with knowledge, experience, and care – rather than simply as a policy number.

 Technology continues to evolve and make the insurance industry more consistent, efficient, and accurate.
 While innovations will only continue to improve, strike the balance and keep policyholders, insurance professionals, and third-party partners as part of the equation.

-CCG IQ leverages the crossroads of insurance expertise and technological innovation to support carriers throughout the life cycle of a policy.
-Its suite of services, including HVACi, StrikeCheck, and CCG IQ Underwriting Solutions, rely on a network of thousands of experienced professionals nationwide to provide expert analyses on damage assessments for commercial and residential claims and loss control inspections for underwriting for personal and commercial lines policies.
-Our self-assessment capabilities keep policyholders as part of the underwriting process and are a valued resource during data gathering.
-Customized technology ensures all reports include validated best-in-class data and are consistent, efficient, and actionable.
+CCG IQ leverages the crossroads of insurance expertise and technological innovation to support carriers through the claims process.
+Its suite of services, including HVACi and StrikeCheck, rely on a network of thousands of experienced professionals nationwide to provide expert analyses on damage assessments for commercial and residential claims.
+Customized technology ensures all reports include data-driven solutions and are consistent, efficient, and actionable.
 Learn more about CCG IQ and how its brands provide better data, processes, and results for all types of carrier needs.